richafnu/Viva/Viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md

 <a name="RemoveThread"> </a>

-## Remove a non-community participant from a conversation in a private community
+## Remove a noncommunity participant from a conversation in a private community

-- If a non-community member is added to a conversation, a reply appears in the conversation to note who was added.
-This reply contains a link to **Remove** the non-community member participant.
+- If a noncommunity member is added to a conversation, a reply appears in the conversation to note who was added.
+This reply contains a link to **Remove** the noncommunity member participant.

 <a name="RemoveUser"> </a>